ucsb-ds/pl-dev-team/lab/jpa02-NOT-READY-YET.md

 Throughout these labs, we'll assume a basic knowledge of Unix commands such as `ls`, `cd`, `mkdir`, `rm`, `mv`, `cp`, `chmod`, `pwd`, `cat`, `more`, `less`, and many others.

-If you are rusty on these, or perhaps never learned them (because you transferred from a school that didn't use Unix), tThis video tutorial by Ryan He](https://mail.google.com/mail/u/0/#inbox/FMfcgzQXJZpvpSRrSndPZwfqqkrBCmXq?projector=1) was developed under the supervision of Prof. Ziad Matni, and is a nice introduction to basic Unix commands.
+* [This video tutorial by Ryan He](https://youtu.be/1W5V4GHPO4E?si=aBcPXImlZIhethnz) was developed under the supervision of Prof. Ziad Matni, and is a nice introduction to basic Unix commands if you need a refresher, or if you are joining CS156 as a transfer student from a school where Unix was not used.
+* [This PDF](https://github.com/ucsb-cs156/ucsb-cs156.github.io/blob/main/topics/unix/A-Basic-Linux-Workshop.pdf) goes along with the video.

 ## What you are going to do